gggrv/edu_archive_wristsaver_v5.5/readme.md

 ### Customizing Printed Text

 1. Open `giant_lecture.html`.
-2. Edit its contents (ensure tags are closed).
+2. Carefully edit its contents (make sure all tags are closed, etc).
-3. Use simple tag structure: headers, paragraphs, new lines only.
+3. Keep the structure as simple as possible.

 *Please note, that theoretically `wristsaver` can print in any language — any letter, number, text symbol, emoji, pictogram, word, phrase, anything.
 In order to achieve this in practice, the user needs to manually add each desired custom item into his font and provide appropriate metadata.
 The process will be described in further sections.*